Valerie Storey, Author - Artist

 Watercolor/Mixed Media

-I can't recall a time when I wasn't excited by art and in fact I only agreed to attend kindergarten after I was promised my own easel.
+I can't recall a time when I wasn't excited by art and I only agreed to attend kindergarten after I was promised my own easel.
 For many years afterward, however, my main focus was studying art history, but later on I began experimenting with my own drawing and painting when I became interested in book illustration.
-I've now reached a point where everything seems to intersect: what I paint reflects what I'm currently writing and vice versa.
-I'm particularly fond of Japanese watercolor with the addition of sumi and other inks, but I also love oil pastels, pastel pencils, and water-soluble graphite.
+I've now reached a point where everything seems to intersect: what I paint or draw reflects what I'm currently writing and vice versa.
+I'm particularly fond of Japanese watercolor with the addition of sumi and other inks, but I also love oil pastels, pastel pencils, and water-soluble graphite--anything that can be used in a sketchbook which, perhaps because I am a writer first and foremost, is my most comfortable place to be.

-Recently I was asked if I had an "artist's statement," something I really had to think about as my interests are so varied.
-In any given week I can be working with charcoal, or designing characters for a "still-in-my-head" picture book, or painting with twigs in my local park.
-But after giving the matter some serious thought, I think much of my current work--even the picture book--can be summed up by a single theme:
+A few months ago I was asked if I had an "artist's statement."
+I really had to think hard about that one as my interests are so varied and my choices can sometimes appear to an outsider overly-random, even chaotic.
+On any given day I can be working with charcoal, or designing characters for a "still-in-my-head" picture book, or painting with twigs in my local park.
+But after giving the matter some serious thought, I think much of my current work--even the picture books--can be summed up by a single theme:

 "I paint the landscape of grief against a background of hope."